Below is a list of questions frequently questions.

 What are the requirements?

 There are three basic requirements for learning to fly powered airplanes in the United States.
-First, you have to be at least 16 years old.
+First, you have to be at least 17 years old to become a pilot, however flight training can start earlier.
 Second, you have to be in good health.
 And third, you have to be able to read, speak, and understand the English language.

 How difficult is it?